 Alice excelled at her job.
 In 2004, she was named the Best of the Best in Army Corrections by the American Corrections Association and the Department of Defense and received a Department of the Army Achievement Medal for Civilian Service in 2007.
 Her career hit a speed bump in 2009, though, when the Army corrections facility at Fort Knox closed as a result of the Base Realignment and Closure Commission.
 Then in 2011, the Navy opened the Naval Consolidated Brig in Chesapeake, Virginia, and brought in Alice to help stand up the new facility as the Victim and Witness Coordinator.
 As the Victim and Witness Coordinator, Alice was responsible for making sure victims and witnesses of military crimes knew how to exercise their rights.
 She was also responsible for registering sex offenders with state authorities.
 Alice was subsequently promoted to Vocational Director for the prisoners, helping prepare them for life after incarceration.
 Finally, she was reassigned to serve as the facility’s Compliance Manager, responsible for making sure the facility met or exceeded regulatory and accreditation standards pertaining to prisoner and staff health and safety, staff training, and facility security.

 Alice retired from federal service in 2016.
 She continues to serve her community through her membership in the Elizabeth City Chapter of The Links, Incorporated; the National Federation of Business and Professional Women’s Clubs – North Carolina; and the Virginia Dare Business & Professional Women’s Club.
-She is also a contributing author in the Amazon Best Seller, Camouflaged Sisters – Silent No More!, and is a national and international speaker and advocate for victims’ rights, veterans issues, and management of sex offender registration (visit Alice’s Facebook page to learn more).
+She is also a contributing author in the Amazon Best Seller and 2017 Indie Author Anthology of the Year, Camouflaged Sisters – Silent No More!, and is a national and international speaker and advocate for victims’ rights, veterans issues, and management of sex offender registration (visit Alice’s Facebook page to learn more).
 Last but not least, Alice is an active participant in Quilts of Valor, making quilts for servicemembers and veterans touched by war, and in her own ecumenical quilting group, Quilt with a Heart, through her church.
 Quilt with a Heart makes quilts for local charities and hospitals.